 Lastly, do not engage with the narcissist when they are having one of their narcissistic rages.
 You can’t reason with them so do not try to.

 If you find your ex trying to bate you to react in order to create unnecessary drama and conflict, don’t take the bait.
 Stop all communication immediately. by walking away, hanging up or stop texting them.

-Keep your communication with the narcissist short, basic and to the point, with interactions primarily in writing, by text or email.
+Keep your communication with the narcissist short, basic, business like, and to the point, with interactions primarily in writing, by text or email.

 If the narcissist tries to raise issues which do not relate to the care of the children in a message, do not reply to that portion of the message.

 You should keep a record of all your communication with the narcissist, just in case things go to court.
 You can do this by communicating through an app or by printing copies of your texts.

 Be informative, and focus on the facts.
 Here is the information.
 In and out.

 Be Friendly and keep your cool.
 Keep your emotions in check, no matter what they say to engage you in conflict.
 Why?
 Because the narcissist wants you to lose your cool, they want to get under your skin.
 As soon as you allow them to do that, they have won and the narcissist knows their manipulation is working and that they still have control over you.
 That is the last thing you want.
 No matter what buttons they press to try and get an emotional reaction out of you.
 Don’t take the bait.
 Use your poker face.